Qianhai: Qianhai Youth Entrepreneur Innovation Hub

 The Qianhai Youth Hub is an area that will become a community dedicated to the facilitation of innovation in young entrepreneurs, providing them with sources of venture capital, the advantage of starting up in one of the most active economies in China, and the opportunity to network with companies as well as like-minded individuals from abroad, particularly Hong Kong youths.

-Established to foster cross-border entrepreneurship, the hub spans 920,000 m² (north section operational since 2022), offering specialized zones for AI, fintech, and green tech startups.
+Established to foster cross-border entrepreneurship, the hub spans 920,000 m^{2} (north section operational since 2022), offering specialized zones for AI, fintech, and green tech startups.
 Key features: